yogeshpateldev/Drop24/README.md

 ### Frontend
 - React 18 with Vite
-- Supabase Client for authentication
+- JWT for authentication
 - Axios for API requests
 - Tailwind CSS for styling

 ### Backend
 - Express.js with ES modules
-- Supabase for authentication middleware
+- JWT authentication middleware
-- MongoDB with Mongoose for file metadata
+- MongoDB with Mongoose for data storage
 - Cloudinary for file storage
 - Multer for file upload handling
+- bcryptjs for password hashing

 ## Prerequisites

 - Node.js (v16 or higher)
 - MongoDB database
-- Supabase project
 - Cloudinary account

 ## Setup Instructions